ADA-GWU/a4-feature-extraction-tmehtiyev2019/README.md

-# Feature Extraction
+# Edge Analysis and Active Contour

 ## Overview
-This repository contains a Jupyter notebook `feature_extraction.ipynb` for digital image pre-processing, specifically designed for:
+This repository contains Jupyter notebooks for digital image processing with a focus on:

-1. Remove the pepper noise from chemical pictures;
+1. Edge analysis, including edge detection, corner detection, and line and circle detection.
-2. Remove speckle noise from medical pictures;
+2. Active Contour (snakes) algorithm for detecting the contours of objects.
-3. Visualize MRI data in DICOM files.
+3. Interest Point detection using ORB to locate the same object in different images.

-The `digital-image-pre-processing.ipynb` file is self-contained and contains all the necessary interpretations and visual representations to understand the data processing steps and outcomes.
-To reproduce the results of this work, please follow the below steps carefully.
+The notebooks are designed to be self-contained, with all necessary interpretations and visual representations included.
+To reproduce the results, please follow the steps outlined below.

 ## Prerequisites
 - Google Colab account